ManhattanLife Medicare Supplement Plan Reviews in 2025

 Which Medicare Supplement plans does ManhattanLife offer?

-ManhattanLife offers five standardized Medicare supplement plans: Plan A (basic coverage), Plan C (comprehensive coverage including the Part B deductible), Plan F (full coverage including Part B excess charges), Plan G (comprehensive coverage except for the Part B deductible), and Plan N (similar to Plan G but with certain copays).
-Note that Plans C and F are only available to beneficiaries who became eligible for Medicare before January 1, 2020.
+ManhattanLife offers five standardized plans: A (basic), C (comprehensive including Part B deductible), F (full coverage including excess charges), G (comprehensive except Part B deductible), and N (similar to G with certain copays).
+Plans C and F are only available to beneficiaries who became Medicare-eligible before January 1, 2020.

 -